Dr. Willis Newman, Esmeralda Newman, bible-teaching-about.com

 The severity of the Post Traumatic Stress Disorder suffered by children who are exposed to domestic violence, depends largely on the “severity, duration and proximity” of their exposure to the traumatic or violent episodes (Groves, 1998, cited by Hornor, 2005, p.
 210).
 There are also studies proving that children who are exposed to, “multiple violent father figures,” have significantly more total behavioral symptoms than those exposed to domestic violence perpetrated by their father or a father figure (Israel & Stover, 2009, p.
 1762).

 Children who witness only intermittent domestic violence by just one particular father or father figure, “benefit from periods of less stress and of relatively higher quality family functioning” (Martinez-Torteya, Bogat, von Eye & Levendosky, 2009, p.
 573).
-Other risk factors.

 Other risk factors of domestic violence on children include, race, economic status, and incidents of being abused themselves.
 It has been found that white and African American children are more likely to have higher levels of depression and anxiety than those from other minority groups.
 Meanwhile, children from poor families show lower reliance than children from the middle and upper class families (Gerard & Buehler, 2004; Bradley & Corwyn, 2002, cited by Martinez ).
 Children who are physically abused as well, show more severe behavioral problems (Edleson, 1997, p.
 12).